hanegraaff/stock-advisor-software/README.md

 ```

 # Running the Services
-The previous sections describe how to run the application locally.
-It's possible to run the recommendation sytem and back test without any dependencies to AWS.
+The previous sections describe how to run the services locally.
-The portfolio manager can also be run locally, but does have dependencies to AWS, though a future version of it won't require it.

 This section describes how to run the services either locally using Docker, or using ECS.
 The latter, specifically AWS Fargate, is the intended runtime platform for these services.